zteln/goblin/README.md

 - **Compactor**: Merges SST files across levels to reduce read amplification
 - **WAL**: Write-ahead log for durability
 - **Manifest**: Tracks database state and file metadata
-- **RWLocks**: Coordinates concurrent access to SST files

 ### Flushing

 When the MemTable reaches the configured `key_limit`, the Writer initiates a flush:

 1. **WAL rotation**: The current WAL file is rotated to preserve unflushed writes
-2. **MemTable snapshot**: The current MemTable is frozen and a new empty one is created
-3. **SST creation**: The frozen MemTable is sorted and written to one or more SST files at level 0
+2. **SST creation**: The frozen MemTable is sorted and written to one or more SST files at level 0
-4. **Bloom filter generation**: A bloom filter is created for each SST to enable fast negative lookups
+3. **Bloom filter generation**: A bloom filter is created for each SST to enable fast negative lookups
-5. **Manifest update**: The new SST files are logged in the manifest
+4. **Manifest update**: The new SST files are logged in the manifest
-6. **WAL cleanup**: The rotated WAL file is deleted after successful flush
+5. **WAL cleanup**: The rotated WAL file is deleted after successful flush
-7. **Store registration**: SST files are registered in the Store for read access
+6. **Store registration**: SST files are registered in the Store for read access

 Flushing happens asynchronously in a supervised task.
-Multiple flushes can be in progress simultaneously, and reads continue to access the flushing MemTables until they complete.
+Only a single flush can occur at a given point in time.

 ### Compacting